LAF Fellowship Spotlight: Identity of Place, Population, and Self

 Members of the 2019-2020 cohort of the LAF Fellowship for Innovation and Leadership have been exploring big ideas and refining their proposed projects for nearly a year.
 The Fellows will present the culmination of their work at LAF’s Innovation + Leadership Symposium in the spring of 2020.
 In the meantime, LAF is profiling each Fellow to share more about their progress and personal journeys.

 What is Middle America?
-This fundamental question propelled a series of expansive ruminations that Nick Jabs endeavored to address throughout his fellowship.
+This fundamental question propelled a series of expansive ruminations that Nick Jabs endeavored to address throughout his year in the LAF Fellowship for Innovation and Leadership.
 Currently an associate at PORT in Philadelphia and having previously worked in New York, Nick strives to incorporate distinct local flavors and needs into his work.
 But he has never forgotten the place where he grew up: the Midwest.

 As a graduate student at the University of Pennsylvania Stuart Weitzman School of Design, Nick devoted his thesis to understanding the Midwest: its character, boundaries, people, topologies, machinations—in essence, its identity.
 More so than in any other region, Nicholas postulates that manufacturing is the primary vehicle for the growth and decline of Midwestern cities.
 Epithets like breadbasket, rust belt, and Cornhusker State demonstrate the common association of production with the Midwest.
 Even when that production is agricultural, manufacturing intersects with and enables various stages of that production and distribution cycle.
 Nick concerns his research with the precarious economic and cultural conditions that emerge as a result of these land-intensive processes.